-When restoring fixed teeth on implants we only use custom-made abutments (which link the implant to the prosthetic tooth).
+When restoring fixed teeth on implants we only use custom-made replacements.

-Standard abutments are cheaper but they do not tend to work as well for many different reasons.
+Standard abutment (which link the implant to the prosthetic tooth replacement) are cheaper but they do not tend to work as well for many different reasons.

 Paul usually plans to hold the implant-supported crown to the implant using a screw at the base of a hole running through the prosthesis which is then filled in with white filling material.